KULeuven-Diepenbeek/osc-course/content/ch7-scheduling/algorithms.md

 ## Scheduler algorithms

+There exist many algorithms the scheduler may use to determine **which** job is to be scheduled next.
+A (very select) number of algorithms are given here.

 ### FCFS
 A simple algorithm that a scheduler can follow is: **First Come, First served** (FCFS).
 The order in which the jobs arrive is the same as the order on which the jobs are allowed on the processor.